Google Plus For Real Estate

 The Hidden Power of a Google Plus Network

 The reason most business people and even social media consultants write off Google+ is that they don’t really understand how different what Google has created is from every other social network in existence.
-They assume that Google+ is just a too-late-to-the-game Facebook wannabe.
+They assume that Google Plus is just a too-late-to-the-game Facebook wannabe.
 They couldn’t be more wrong.
+Using Google Plus for real estate should be an important part of any Realtors social media game plan.

 Very Lively Ghosts